- If the audio jack stopped working, you can bid your favorite tracks farewell.

 When that happens, connected headphones and speakers will have no sound.
 So if the headphone jack stopped working or the speaker jack is not working, this is how you can fix it.

 What can I do if the audio jack stopped working?

 1. Update the Sound Card Driver in Windows 10

-Most sound issues are a consequence of lack of compatibility between the OS and sound card.
+Most sound issues are a consequence of incompatibility between the OS and the sound card.
 As such, updating the sound card and other audio input drivers in Windows 10 might fix the audio jack.
-You can update the driver with Device Manager as follows.

 - Press the Win key + X hotkey to open the Win + X menu.
 You can select to open Device Manager from there.